SNamboko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that duplicates the last line of the file iacta The file iacta will be in the working directory
 File: 9-duplicate_last_line
+	10. No more javascript
+A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+File: 10-no_more_js